 Best Overall Option

-This sleek all-in-one espresso machine features a built-in grinder, touchscreen controls, and automatic milk frothing for effortless, barista-quality drinks at home.
+All-in-one espresso machine with built-in grinder, touchscreen controls, and automatic milk frothing.

 Gaggia Classic Pro